 In the latter case, this got me wondering about how humans make decisions in a continuously uncertain world (more popularly known as VUCA – volatile, uncertain, complex, ambiguous).
 After all, if I could even get an inkling to the workings of this phenomena through statistics, then making users pay for a product might become easier; as I would be able to pinpoint the true factors and nudge them to make that decision (acquisition), and keep them coming back (retention), thereby impacting positive cash flow and the business.

 With this inspiration, I set out to plot myself (a sample of the homo sapiens) as a data point.
-However, a data point like the above has multiple dimensions (eg – upbringing, current job situation, past jobs, current partner, food preferences, etc).
-Since measuring in multi dimensions is difficult (and something still under my exploration); for the sake of the argument, I shall stick with two dimensions.
+However, a data point like the above has multiple dimensions (eg – upbringing, work experiences, partners, food preferences, etc).
+Since measuring in multi dimensions is difficult for me; for the sale of the argument, I shall stick to two dimensions.

 Cognitive Dissonance – The independent variable